 It’s true: when done correctly, traveling in an RV can save you a lot of money.
 Not only on flights but on transportation, hotels, and food.
 When done incorrectly, the result can be a lot of unnecessary spending that really doesn’t enhance your trip in any way.

-To help you along, we’ve compiled a few tips for budget-friendly travel, without compromising on any of the fun.
+To help you along, we’ve compiled a few tips for RV trips on a budget, without compromising on any of the fun.
 Here they are.

 Planning Makes Perfect